curso-r/stockfish/README.md

 [DESCRIPTION](https://github.com/curso-r/stockfish/blob/master/DESCRIPTION)
 file.
 For a full list of Stockfish 11’s authors, please see their [AUTHORS](https://github.com/official-stockfish/Stockfish/blob/c3483fa9a7d7c0ffa9fcc32b467ca844cfb63790/AUTHORS) list.
-Finally, as per Stockfish 11’s terms of use, `{stockfish}` is also licensed under the GPL 3 (or any later version at your option).
+Finally, as per Stockfish’s terms of use, `{stockfish}` is also licensed under the GPL 3 (or any later version at your option).
 Check out [LICENSE.md](https://github.com/curso-r/stockfish/blob/master/LICENSE.md)